Terrier dog breed profile

 What are the different types of terriers?

-“The terrier group is a very large selection of dog breeds,” Dr. Emily Singler, VMD, a veterinary consultant for Fetch by The Dodo, reiterates.
+“The terrier group is a very large selection of dog breeds,” Dr. Emily Singler, VMD, a veterinary consultant for Fetch, reiterates.
 “Some of the most popular breeds include the Yorkshire Terrier (Yorkie), the Parson Russel (or Jack Russel) Terrier, the rat terrier, the West Highland White Terrier (Westie), the Scottish Terrier (Scottie), the Cairn Terrier (think Toto in the “Wizard of Oz”) and the American Staffordshire Terrier (one of the breeds commonly referred to as a pitbull).”

 Even though each terrier breed carries some similarities to one another, they have differences, too.